lewisfromlewis/Windows-setup/README.md

 Setup linux subsystem using Powershell `wsl --install` as [described](https://docs.microsoft.com/en-us/windows/wsl/install).
 Install the aws cli, and then the aws sam cli including Docker, for [linux](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install-linux.html), for compatibility with the development environment.

+`pandoc`, `pdfmerge`, `ffmpeg` unless they're installed with other things.
+Check back at the end.

+Easy ones: Takoboto, Pleco, Chinese, Gàidhlig, Japanese inputs, kindle, dropbox, garmin express, metacreator, signal, slack, steam, whatsapp, zoom.

 Install the java jdk.
-Stick to 8 for now to avoid LibreOffice conflicts.
+Probably stick to 8 for now to avoid LibreOffice conflicts.
+More to follow here with the json approach.

 Install [Zotero](https://www.zotero.org/), make sure to set the linked attachment base directory (Edit - Preferences - Advanced - Files and Folders to allow documents to open from the citation library.